open-mmlab/mmdeploy/docs/en/get_started.md

 **step 2.** Install the inference backend

-Based on the above MMDeploy-TensorRT package, we need to download and install [TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-tar) (including [cuDNN](https://developer.nvidia.com/cudnn)).
+Based on the above MMDeploy-TensorRT package, we need to download and install [TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-tar), including [cuDNN](https://developer.nvidia.com/cudnn).

+**Be aware that TensorRT version and cuDNN version must matches your CUDA Toolkit version**

 The following shows an example of installing TensorRT 8.2.3.0: